 Check the belt is seated correctly in the lower, upper, and idler pulley, then fit the idler arm spring

-Go ahead now and fit the upper belt keeper, plastic belt cover, refit the spark plug and wire, turn gas on and remove the plastic sheet from the gas tank.
+Go ahead now and fit the upper belt keeper and plastic belt cover, refit the spark plug and wire, turn the gas on, and remove the plastic sheet from the gas tank.
 I think you are ready to play!

 2 Broken Drive Axle Bolt